erinchocolate/teach-myself-cs/Language/JavaScript.md

 - object that encapsulates the result of an asynchronous operation
 - let asynchronous methods return values like synchronous methods

+async

+- makes a function return a Promise

+await

+- makes an async function wait for a Promise

 function

 - function expression